lamalice/lamalice/README.md

 - OnClickListeners for buttons
 - Intents to send/receive data when navigating between activities
 - Different drawables to animate buttons
-- RecyclerViews with ViewBinding (a more effecient way to use ListView)
 - The MediaPlayer class to create sound notifications
+- RecyclerViews with ViewBinding (more effecient for memory storing & smoother transition scrolling through list views)
+- Implement Adapter to RecyclerView with LayoutManager

 ✨✨✨